Good College Financial Planning is the Bedrock of a Successful College Experience

 Concluding Thoughts on Successful College Financial Planning

-You now have all of the tools you need to create your college financial plan.
+You now have some tools to create your college financial plan.
 Financial decisions made while in college can affect you for decades to come, so do not treat them lightly.
-Be intentional about how you spend your time and money and, most importantly, have fun and love to learn.
+Be intentional about how you spend your time and money and, most importantly, make the most of what your education offers.

 If you’d like to map out your financial plan and figure out your budget, download our College Financial Planning Sheet.